What is YARN in Hadoop?

 - It grants the right to an application to use a specific amount of resources (memory, CPU, etc.) on a specific host.

 - YARN containers are particularly managed by a Container Launch context which is Container Life Cycle (CLC).
-This record contains a map of environment variables, dependencies stored in remotely accessible storage, security tokens, payload for Node Manager services, and the command necessary to create the process.
+This record contains a map of environment variables, dependencies stored in remotely accessible storage, security tokens, the payload for Node Manager services, and the command necessary to create the process.

 Read in-depth about Big Data Analytics from this blog!